cararthompson/monochromeR/README.md

 ## What does the package do?

-Its main function, `generate_palette()`, generates a monochrome palette from a starting colour for a specified number of colours.
-Users can decide whether to go darker, lighter, or both ways from that colour.
-The starting colour can be provided as a vector of rgb values (e.g. `c(15, 75, 99)`), a hex colour code (e.g. `#0F4B63`) or a recognised colour name (e.g. `"purple"`).
-To make the examples below easy to read, I will use colour names.
-The function also allows users to view the palette in the plot window if they want to, with or without labels.
+This package generates a monochrome palette from a starting colour for a specified number of colours.
+Users can decide whether to go darker, lighter, or both ways from that starting colour, which can be provided as a vector of rgb values (e.g. `c(15, 75, 99)`), a hex colour code (e.g. `#0F4B63`) or a recognised colour name (e.g. `"purple"`).
+The package can also display the generated palette in the plot window, with or without hex colour code labels.

 ## How can I use it?